leycec/fsnrnue/README.md

 #### I see something about Vulkan and `dxvk` in those logs, I think?

-If you see a log error message containing lines resembling the following, then we can help you help fix yourself:
+Do you see log errors resembling the following?

 ```
 info: Game: Fate.exe